geoblacklight/geoblacklight.github.io/_posts/2022-03-07-winter-sprint-recap.md

 ### Blacklight + future alignment plans
 Whenever possible, we make a concentrated effort to align with the development practices of our underlying framework application, [Blacklight](https://projectblacklight.org).
 During the sprint, we collaborated with Blacklight developers to clear up deprecation warnings and remove an override customization used for bounding boxes.

-For the future, we decided to eventually **remove JQUERY** dependencies.
+For the future, we decided to eventually **remove jQuery** dependencies.
 This will help us stay consistent with Blacklight and eventually upgrade to **Bootstrap 5**.
 We also plan to rewrite our JavaScript code using the more modern version, **ES6**.

 ## Future plans
 - Over the next six months, selected institutions will **test the release candidate 4.0**, which includes full Aardvark metadata support and all of the new features developed during the sprint.